Hibs.net Twenty Questions: Stu in Nottingham

 18) Reality: In your playing days which player did you actually resemble?

-Denis Law and Joe Baker because I used to imitate them!
+Denis Law because I used to imitate him!
 I played up front in the main and scored quite a few goals at a good level of amateur football.
 I used to watch those two and notice how they would arrive in the right place at the right moment to be on the end of a cross or a through ball.
 I was pretty quick and a good dribbler with close control.
 My hour of glory was scoring eight times in a 13-1 victory one Sunday morning – mainly because one dafty kept playing me onside!

 19) Everyone sneaked into ER at some point.
 What was your way in without paying?